 Keep your students organized during independent reading.
 This independent reading assignment is a collection of 6 Independent Reading Tracking Forms and 1 Reading Journal Assignment.

-These reading tracking forms help students stay organized and purposeful during reading workshop or independent reading time.
-Easy to use assessment forms are included to ensure student accountability and less teacher marking stress.
+These reading tracking forms help students stay organized and purposeful during reading workshops or independent reading time.
+Easy-to-use assessment forms are included to ensure student accountability and less teacher marking stress.

 Use this Book Versus Movie Analysis Project to help students gain higher-order thinking skills as they compare their favourite book to the movie.
 Students will select a book to read that has been made into a movie.

 They will have a series of assignments to complete that demonstrate their understanding of both the book and the movie.
 Students will compare and contrast the novel and the movie’s plot, characters, setting, and theme.
-Each section of the assignment includes a due date option to ensure to space out your marking load.
+Each assignment section includes a due date option to space out your marking load.

 Help your students dive deeper into their reading with these 12 different book report assignments.
 Each assignment enables students to showcase their creativity while meeting your curriculum standards.
 This book report set covers both Fiction and Non-Fiction Genres.

-The assignment type rotates every three months helping students achieve mastery, while still providing student choice.
-Lessons are completely stand-alone and can be used in conjunction with any other reading and/or ELA program.
+The assignment type rotates every three months, helping students achieve mastery while still providing student choice.
+Lessons are completely stand-alone and can be used with any other reading and/or ELA program.